Farmers Market

 Image by Karim Sakr: a Beirut photographer who also sells his prints at the Souk and online

 Lebanons recent economic crisis has forced food makers to create local variations of previously imported products.
-This again is the tradition of Mouneh.
-Historically, through times of unrest or war and famine, the Lebanese would preserve whatever food was available so it could last the longest period of time without spoilage.
-Here you can find traditional items such as labneh and makdous as well as newer products like lentil cookies, apple syrups and chocolate zaatar mix.
+This is the tradition of Mouneh.
+Historically, through times of political unrest, war or famine, the Lebanese would preserve whatever food was available so it could last the longest period of time without spoilage.
+Here at this market this tradition is alive and well.
+You can find traditional items such as labneh, makdous, variations of pickles as well as newer experimental products like lentil cookies, apple syrups and chocolate zaatar mix.
+This market is a hub of culture, everybody is so passionate and engaged with the produce they are selling and products they have created.
+There is no pressure to consume, but instead people come to learn, share and be part of the community and Lebanese way of life.

 Fish monger selling his catch from baskets - Image by Karim Sakr